 In order to adhere to our stringent policies and practices, reissues can only be issued under the following conditions.
-Please note that thawte cannot reissue a certificate if the application does not adhere to these conditions thawte may reissue a certificate under the following circumstances:
+Please note that thawte cannot reissue a certificate if the application does not adhere to these conditions.

 A Subscriber may make changes to the host of the common name (i.e. Host Name) included in a certificate anytime within the lifespan of the certificate. thawte authenticates the new domain in terms of Section 3.1.8.1.